CP1401/Practicals/prac_04/README.md

 *Note*: This is a very interesting exercise, and one you might not get correct without thinking about it carefully (of course).
 *Hint*: Make sure you are using all the information you have been provided with, and think about which is the best choice to start with.

-# Python Coding - Decision Structures
+# Python Coding - Repetition Structures

 ## Example
 Let's walk through a complete example, from problem description, through problem solving to code and testing.